Ransomware 2026: Protect Your Australian Small Business Data

 Assessment Phase (Days 1–3)

 First, determine the extent of the infection.
-Additionally, identify which systems were compromised.
-Furthermore, analyze whether data was exfiltrated or just encrypted.
+Identify which systems were compromised.
+Engage these resources to help:

 • Professional incident response teams